yugokato/pytest-data-loader/README.md

 ## Usage

 The plugin provides three data loaders — `@load`, `@parametrize`, and `@parametrize_dir` — available as decorators for loading test data.
-As a common design, each loader takes two positional arguments:
+Each loader takes two positional arguments:

 - `fixture_names`: Name(s) of the fixture(s) that will be made available to the test function.
 It supports either one (receiving file data) or two (receiving file path and file data) fixture names
-- `relative_path`: File or directory path relative to one of the base "data" loader directories to load test data from.
-The plugin will search for the closest "data" directory from the test file's directory and up towards the Pytest root directory
+- `path`: Path to the file or directory to load data from.
+It can be either an absolute path or a path relative to one of the project's data directories.
+When a relative path is provided, the plugin searches upward from the test file's directory toward the Pytest root directory to find the nearest data directory containing the target file.

 Additionally, each loader supports different optional keyword arguments to customize how the data is loaded.
 See [Loader Options](#loader-options) section for details.